 Except for this verse, where Dolon is described as podōkēs ‘swift-footed’, the only hero in the Iliad who is described by way of this same epithet—together with related epithets—is Achilles. [[GN 2016.09.14 via BA 326.]]

-This expression, imperative perfect of eidénai, which is normally translated ‘know’, needs to be compared with the corressponding agent noun (h)ístōr ‘witness, arbitrator’. [[GN 2016.09.14 via PH 251.]]
+This expression, imperative perfect of eidénai, which is normally translated ‘know’, needs to be compared with the corresponding agent noun (h)ístōr ‘witness, arbitrator’. [[GN 2016.09.14 via PH 251.]]

 Hector here is reportedly ‘planning plans’: boulas bouleuei, at the sēma ‘tomb’ of Ilos, cult hero of Ilion, that is, of Troy.
 By implication, Hector achieves mental connectivity with the spirit of Ilos. [[GN 2016.09.14 via BA 145 and PH 293.]]

-There is a hint here, but only a hint, of a Homeric themes linking the swiftness of horses with the violence of wind, and such a link extends also to the role of the war god Ares as a model for warriors.
-(On theme, see the Inventory of terms and names.) [[GN 2016.09.14 via BA 327.]]
+There is a hint here, but only a hint, of a Homeric theme linking the swiftness of horses with the violence of wind, and such a link extends also to the role of the war god Ares as a model for warriors. [[GN 2016.09.14 via BA 327.]]

-The simile here is activated by the adjective homoios ‘similar to’, where the likeness expressed by the simile does not have to be permanently applicable. [[GN 2016.09.14 via MoM 2§32.]]
+The simile here is activated by the adjective homoio- ‘similar to’, where the likeness expressed by the simile does not have to be permanently applicable.
+On the concept of a simile, see the anchor comment at I.05.441. [[GN 2016.09.14 via MoM 2§32.]]

 The goddess Athena is engaged here in the act of en-pneîn ‘breathing into’ the hero Diomedes something called menos ‘mental power’, I.10.482.
 Such ‘mental power’ makes the hero aware of his physical power and thus energizes him to perform heroic deeds.
 At highlighted moments in the Odyssey, Athena engages in comparable moments of intervention. [[GN 2016.09.14 via GMP 114.]]